PeterDrake/liber_pythonis/level_ii/markdown/median.md

 ## Explorations

+1. We saw above that the median of the list `[8, 6, 7, 5, 3, 0, 9]` is `6`.
+Now change the first number in the list to `30`.
+How does that change affect the median of the list?

-1. This is the most complicated function you've seen, so it can be hard to follow.
+2. The `median()` function above is the most complicated function you've seen, so it can be hard to follow.
 When faced with a complicated function, computer scientists often print out intermediate values to watch what's going on as the function works.

    Two local variables are defined in this function: `n` and `s`.
 On the line after each one,